 - 1987 – Early Intervention Program (for children aged 19 mos. – 30 mos.) opens

-- 1995 – Outreach Program (assessment and treatment in daycare facilities) begins
+- 1995 – Outreach Program opens, providing assessment and treatment to young children in community child care programs

 - 2001 – Daycare programs close – therapeutic and educational services for preschool-aged children continues as the main focus

 - 2003 – Falconridge.
 Bowness and Woodlands Schools open